jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

       <td>Prince of Last Strike</td>
       <td>Male</td>
       <td>Retribution, Plots</td>
       <td>Inizozim's sphere is the Mirror Marshes.
 The Mirror Marshes are a wetland filled with perfectly balanced logs on top of stones.
 Nagas wander around, ensuring that the weight of each logs is perfectly distributed.
 Those corrupted by Inizozim become fish-like Gutterplots.
 Inizozim's cults are called the Grublelads.
-His symbol is a measuring rod.</td>
+His symbol is a measuring rod.
+In Lodumpis, the equivalent of Inizozim is female, and is known as Solum the Punisher.</td>
     </tr>
     <tr>
       <td>Nabazie</td>
       <td>Prince of Beasts</td>
       <td>Male</td>
       <td>Lust, Rage</td>
       <td>Nabazie's sphere is the Howling Hall.
 It is a tremendous, ornate castle populated by Lykoids, humanoid creatures with the faces of wolves.
 These Lykoids endlessly chase prey animals up and down the halls of the castle.
 Nabazie's cults are called the Jaktlads.
-His symbol is three red claw marks.</td>
+His symbol is three red claw marks.
+In Lodumpis, the equivalent of Nabazie is female, and is known as Vitarum the Sanctioner.</td>
     </tr>
     <tr>
       <td>Eovumid</td>